 - Technical assistance notice: Police could require a company, or person within a company to help by, for example, decrypting a specific message.
 If they don’t comply, they face a fine.
 A warrant from a federal court judge is required.

 - Technical capability notice: The Attorney General could demand that a company or person within a company modify their software or services, or develop a new function to help them access a person’s data.
 Big fines apply for non-compliance.
 Alarmingly, no judicial warrant is required.

 Government agencies can use these new powers when investigating any crime that carries a penalty of 3+ years’ jail.
-In reality, that means that a broad range of offences—not just serious crimes—are covered.
+In reality, that means that a broad range of offenses—not just serious crimes—are covered.